Tax Facts & Other Helpful Tips

 6. HOME SCHOOL EDUCATOR DEDUCTION - Although the deduction is not that large and available through the 2025 tax year (thanks to the Tax Cuts and Jobs Act of 2017), home school teachers ARE eligible for educator deduction if they meet the criteria described in the Internal Revenue Code.

-I have written an extensive treatment on this issue and it is available here.
+I have written an detailed treatment of this issue and it is available here.
 [However, be aware that the IRS says it will not grant home-schoolers this deduction] It is $250 and any excess is not deductible now that Miscellaneous Itemized Deductions are no longer available on Schedule A.

 * See IRS Publication 463 or Rev Proc 2009-54 if disposing of an automobile for which you have used the standard mileage rate